ScaffoldOps/scaffoldops-docs/README.md

 - shared Kubernetes infrastructure: PostgreSQL, Keycloak, Kafka, Kafka UI, and namespaces
 - GitHub Actions pipelines running on self-hosted runners

+The current MVP also includes:

+- `generator-worker` generation-stage lifecycle callbacks to `generator-api`
+- deterministic Spring Boot project output from `generator-worker`
+- generated artifacts stored in the worker pod at `/var/lib/generator-worker/manifests`
+- a `generator-worker-artifacts-pvc` PersistentVolumeClaim in `scaffoldops-dev`
+- asynchronous artifact cleanup through Kafka topic `artifact-cleanup-requested`

-The target-state architecture now also defines:
+The target-state architecture still defines:

 - a future `deployment-worker`
-- a future `deployment-requested` Kafka topic
+- a real Artifact Store such as object storage or an artifact repository
-- a durable artifact handoff between generation and deployment
+- a durable artifact-reference handoff from generation to deployment

-The codebase is beyond the original planned MVP, but it is not yet a complete end-to-end scaffold-and-deploy platform.
-In particular, there is currently no implemented `deployment-worker`, no real project generation engine output, and no real lifecycle callback integration from workers back into the API.
+The codebase is beyond the original planned MVP, but it is not yet a complete end-to-end scaffold-and-deploy platform. `generator-worker` now generates a real minimal Spring Boot project and patches generation lifecycle state back into `generator-api`, but there is still no implemented `deployment-worker` and no real Artifact Store.

 ## Architecture References